How Brand Scholarships Benefit Companies

 The program also drove over 170,000 store visits.
 Those sales allowed Taco Bell to make an additional $500,000 donation to the scholarship fund due in part to increased media awareness as well as sales generated by the campaign.

-Part of Taco Bell’s Start With Us, Stay With Us initiative, an education and career-building program, Live Más has been so successful that Taco Bell has already upped its commitment to $21 million by 2021.
+Part of Taco Bell’s Start With Us, Stay With Us initiative, an education and career-building program, Live Más has been so successful that Taco Bell is awarding $10 million for the 2023-24 program.

 Brand scholarships can strengthen connection with young people